nusairc/2048game-AWS-Deployment-Project-main/README.md

 ## Important Note

 While you're welcome to explore and use the files provided, I strongly encourage you to understand the concepts behind it.
 Cloning the repo without understanding its workings may limit your ability to adapt and troubleshoot in different contexts.
-Take the time to explore the documentation of Docker and AWS.
+Take the time to explore the documentation of Docker and AWS ELastic Beanstalk and AWS IAM .
 Experiment with different configurations, make changes, and observe the effects.
-Containerization and Cloud is a powerful approach, and it's essential to grasp the fundamentals before applying it to real-world scenarios
+Containerization and Cloud is a powerful approach, and it's essential to grasp the fundamentals before applying it to real-world scenarios.

 ## How to Use: